Savio629/Savio629/README.md

 ### Hi there 👋, I am Savio Dias! ⚡

 Hello, my name is Savio Dias and I am a student at [FCRIT University](https://fcrit.ac.in/) majoring in Computer Science.
-I am a frontend developer interested in React and Ui Designer and a Open Source Enthusiast.
-My technology stack involves C, C++, Javascript, HTML/CSS/Bootstrap, Tailwind.
+I am a frontend developer interested in Ui Designing and a Open Source Enthusiast.
+My technology stack involves C, C++, Javascript, HTML/CSS/Bootstrap, Tailwind, React.

 <!-- - 🔭 I’m currently Contributing to asyncapi and layer5 -->
 - 💬 Brainstorm with me over tech, algorithms, career, and music